 As an example, you might label your kitchen and living room might be designated zone 1 (heavily used), the bedrooms zone 2 (mostly used at night), your basement zone 3, and the dining room/den/ zone 4.

 Obviously, all homes as well as family dynamics are unique, but this will get you started and pointed in the right direction.
-If you feel uncomfortable making these decisions yourself, consider consulting with a local HVAC contractor.
+If you feel uncomfortable making these decisions yourself, consider consulting with your best local HVAC contractor.
 You will need one anyhow.

 Implementation of your zone is now rather straightforward; you will simply add a programmable thermostat to each zone, and motorized dampers to the ducts that supply the zones.